 Image: Marcel Strauss

 The electric car revolution might be good news for the climate, but what happens to all those used batteries when the vehicles reach the end of their life?
-Well, they can be eaten.
+Well, they could be eaten.

 “Lithium-ion batteries are currently recycled at a meagre rate of less than five per cent in the EU,” said the university’s Prof Sebastien Farnaud, who cited high costs and inefficient processes as reasons for the low rate.
-“Bioleaching can offer a more sustainable and effective solution,” he added.
+“Bioleaching can offer a more sustainable and effective solution.”

 Image: Ernest Ojeh